 As a city located in one of the top coal-producing states, Louisville's electricity is primarily generated by coal-fueled power plants.
 As a result, Louisville's energy rates are among the lowest in the nation.
-Even with low utility costs, Louisville Metro Government encourages the community to purse energy efficiency, energy conservation and renewable energy options.
-These efforts help improve Louisville's air quality, can provide cost savings for users and reduce the city's contribution to climate change.
+Even with low utility costs, Louisville Metro Government encourages the community to pursue energy efficiency and energy conservation options.
+These efforts help improve Louisville's air quality, provide cost savings for users, and reduce the city's contribution to climate change.

 Residential Energy Efficiency